SanderAakre/schema-recruitment-case/README.md

 - Dependency-based field visibility (Fields can be deactivated or activated based on the value of other fields)
 - Fully typed with TypeScript
 - Lots of default values and options for each field type, both to avoid errors and to make it easier to use

-### Unfinished/Partially Implemented Features

-These features were planned for and therefore might have some code related to them, but they are not fully implemented:

-- Customizable with Tailwind classes in through JSON data (Was going to be used to easely customize styles in the form of a string added to the field data)
 - Importing select field options from a JSON file (Usefull for large sets of options, like countries, cities, etc.)
+- Customizable with Tailwind classes in through JSON data (Works well for adding colors, margins, paddings, etc. to specific fields fields, groups, and pages.
+For more advanced styling a more complex setup is needed)

 ## Stack